kuperov/tutoring/README.md

 Tutoring resources
 ==================

-Resources for tutoring my kids.
-Partly inspired by the [Victorian curriculum](https://victoriancurriculum.vcaa.vic.edu.au/), shared in the hope that some of it might be useful.
+This repo contains some of the resources I use to tutor my kids.

+I was inspired by Erik Hoel's [marvellous series of blog posts](https://www.theintrinsicperspective.com/p/why-we-stopped-making-einsteins) about the effectiveness of aristocratic tutoring.

 ## Maths